The Ultimate Guide to Waiver Wire & FAAB Strategy

 To start, we’ll take a closer look at positional spending.

-For several years I did 4for4’s weekly Waiver Wire Watch article in tandem with The Godfather himself, John Paulsen (someone else handles WWW duty now).
-Every week, John and I would put our heads together on potential free agent additions – players with less than a 50% ownership rate in Yahoo leagues – and come up with a recommended bid for each of them based on our rest-of-season rankings.
+For several years I did 4for4’s weekly Waiver Wire Watch article in tandem with The Godfather himself, John Paulsen (the esteemed Alex Gelhar handles WWW duty now and does a tremendous job of it).
+Every week, John and I would put our heads together on potential free-agent additions – players with less than a 50% ownership rate in Yahoo leagues – and come up with a recommended bid for each of them based on our rest-of-season rankings.
 We aimed for a number that would give you a strong chance to acquire the player you wanted without wasting your resources by overbidding.

-I dug into the archives and looked at the Waiver Wire Watch’s recommended bids from 2014 through 2017, beginning in Week 2 (when waiver wires typically open for business) and ending in Week 13 (the end of the regular season in many leagues).
+I dug into the archives and looked at the Waiver Wire Watch’s recommended bids from 2014 through 2017, beginning in Week 2 (after we've had a week's worth of results) and ending in Week 13 (the end of the regular season in many leagues).
 Recommendations are based on a $100 FAAB budget, so each suggested bid represents the percentage of your FAAB budget that you’d spend.